-In the days of Mad Men, once the creative message, copy and campaign were presented to the board of directors, a marketer could wipe his/her hands clean and make a cocktail.
+In the days of Mad Men, once the creative message, copy and campaign were presented to the board of directors, a marketer could wipe his or her hands clean and make a cocktail.

-Growth marketers are constantly tinkering with ads, tweaking website pages and testing hypotheses, all in the interest of increasing dollars generated by any means possible.
+Growth marketers are constantly tinkering with ads, tweaking webpages and testing hypotheses, all in the name of increasing dollars generated by any means possible.